CyrusKashef/BK_Randomizer/README.txt

 * In Mad Monster Mansion, Napper may be indefinetly awake and guarding a Jiggy.
 The reason is unknown, but should only occur with potential softlocks checked on.
 * In Click Clock Wood, there is an occasional glitch where the player can collect 11/10 Jiggies when items are only shuffled within the world.
 The reason is unknown, but may only occur with abnormal or potential softlock Jiggies/Tokens/Honeycombs.
 * Randomizing the warps within worlds by game may result in warps that crash the game.
+* Some of the Model/Animation/Properties features may crash the credits.

 # FAQ